arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Most classes will serve as a blueprint for a new type of Object.
 Classes like this can then be used to create Objects (called **instances** of the class) which behave as the class defines.
 That is, the class defines how its **instance** Objects store, mutate and provide access to their stored data, and how they interacts with that data.

 The `Scanner` class is a perfect example; it provides a blueprint for `Scanner` objects, defining how they are created and how they function.
+We've used this definition to create and use `Scanner` objects.

 Another way to think of an object-blueprint class is as a definition of a new data type and of the necessary methods to use that data type and allow it to interact in whatever context is necessary.